mirumee/ariadne-website/docs/resolvers.md

 schema = make_executable_schema(type_defs, query)
 ```

-If you need to add resolvers for another type, you can pass it as another argument to the executable schema:
+If you need to add resolvers for another type, you can pass the type as an additional argument to the executable schema:

 ```python
 from ariadne import ObjectType, make_executable_schema